rumpkernel/buildrump.sh/README.md

 Instructions
 ============

 Get a copy of the NetBSD source tree.
-The easiest may is to fetch the entire tree, e.g.
+The easiest way is to fetch the entire tree, e.g. using anoncvs:
 `env CVS_RSH=ssh cvs -z3 -d anoncvs@anoncvs.netbsd.org:/cvsroot co -P src`.
-The minimum necessary checkout is documented in a script available from the NetBSD source repository at src/sys/rump/listsrcdirs.
+The minimum necessary subset of the NetBSD source tree is documented in a script available from the NetBSD repository at src/sys/rump/listsrcdirs.

-Run the script and specify the NetBSD source directory with `-s`.
+Run the `buildrump.sh` script and specify the NetBSD source directory with `-s`.
 Use `-h` to see other options.

-After a successful build, the script will run a simple test program.
+After a successful build, the script will run some simple tests to check that e.g. file systems and the TCP/IP stack work correctly.
-The final output should be something like the following:
+If the tests are successful, the final output is:

 	[...]
 	NetBSD 6.99.16 (RUMP-ROAST) #0: Sun Jan 13 23:27:47 EET 2013